FabriceSalvaire/PyDVI/_sources/dvi-format.txt

 by a DVI-reading program to position individual "pages" on large sheets of film or paper; however, the standard convention for output on normal size paper is to position each page so that the upper left-hand corner is exactly one inch from the left and the top.
-Experience has shown that it is unwise to design DVI-to-printer software that attempts cleverly to center the output; a fixed position of the upper left corner is easiest for users to understand and to work with.
+Experience has shown that it is unwise to design DVI-to-printer software that attempts cleverly to centre the output; a fixed position of the upper left corner is easiest for users to understand and to work with.
 Therefore ``l`` and ``u`` are often ignored.